emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Aurora Note

+Keep in mind that some apps that exist do not work unless you installed them from the google play store.
+This is usually true for things like banking apps, or some institutions app.

+***

 #### Site Favicon DL

 You can also do `https://www.google.com/s2/favicons?domain=URL&sz=64` where URL is the URL of the site you want and sz is the size in pixels